-E) INTENSITY AND QUALITY OF INSTRUCTIONAL PRACTICES AND SERVICES (limit to 5,000 characters; 0-30 points)
+E] INTENSITY AND QUALITY OF INSTRUCTIONAL PRACTICES AND SERVICES (limit to 5,000 characters; 0-30 points)

-Describe how the agency's program is of sufficient intensity and quality of services based on the most rigorous research available for students to achieve substantial learning gains.
-Describe the instructional practices that will be utilized to assure student's instructional level gains, including the essential components of reading instruction.
-Define the agency's proposed service pattern throughout your MACO district.
-Describe the factors considered in developing the instructional schedule for open-learning labs and scheduled classes maximizing opportunities for learners to attend and demonstrate progress.
-Explain the reasons for not offering instruction during any periods of time in excess of two weeks.
-Describe how the program will offer flexible schedules, distance learning, and coordinate support services to enable learners, including individuals with disabilities or other special needs, to achieve learning goals.
+Describe how the applicant's program is of sufficient intensity and quality of services based on the most rigorous research available for students to achieve substantial learning gains.
+Describe the instructional practices that will be utilized to assure student's instructional level gains including the essential components of reading instruction.
+Describe the factors considered in developing the instructional schedule maximizing opportunities for learners to attend and demonstrate progress.
 (WIOA Section 231(e)(5))